-Our NC reviews the suitability of each candidate, taking into account the needs of our Bank, before making its recommendation to the Board.
+Our NC reviews each candidate for suitability, taking into account the needs of our Bank, before making its recommendation to the Board.
 Suitable candidates with the required or desired skill sets are monitored for their availability and time commitments.
 With our Board's concurrence, our NC chair initiates discussions with the candidates as appropriate and updates our Board regularly on the progress.
-When appropriate, Directors meet candidates to assess their suitability.
+When appropriate, Directors will meet candidates to assess their suitability.
 All Board appointments are subject to the approval of the MAS.

-New Directors must submit themselves for re-election at the first AGM following their appointment, and all Directors retire by rotation at least once in every three years.
+New Directors must submit themselves for re-election at the first AGM following their appointment.
+All Directors retire by rotation at least once every three years.